aibotsacademy/DataScience-CodingChallenge/README.md

 - Chatbot for Mental Health Conversations ([Kaggle](https://www.kaggle.com/code/jocelyndumlao/chatbot-for-mental-health-conversations))
 - Counsel Chat is a platform where users can contact verified therapists and ask mental health-related questions.

-Additional to the fine-tuning dataset, we prompt engineering the model:
+Additional to fine-tuning the dataset, we prompt engineering the model to increase the model accuracy in the responses, through the following methods:

 - **System Role**